 What is the Degree of Financial Leverage?

-The degree of financial leverage is a financial ratio that measures the sensitivity in fluctuations of the company’s overall profitability to the volatility of its operating income caused by changes in its capital structure.
+The degree of financial leverage is a financial ratio that measures the sensitivity in fluctuations of a company’s overall profitability to the volatility of its operating income caused by changes in its capital structure.
 The degree of financial leverage is one of the methods used to quantify a company’s financial risk (the risk associated with how the company finances its operations).

 What is Financial Leverage?